-The Phase I portion of the ALLSTAR trial was an open-label dose-escalation study that was conducted to evaluate the safety of allogeneic CDCs in patients.
-The primary safety endpoints focused on the potential adverse effects of CAP-1002 delivery, including potential immunologic consequences of infusing cells derived from an unrelated donor.
-Enrollment into Phase I was completed in October 2013 with 14 patients.
-At one and 12 months following the CAP-1002 infusion, event rates observed for each of the four pre-specified safety endpoints (acute myocarditis possibly attributable to CAP-1002; death due to ventricular tachycardia or ventricular fibrillation; sudden death; and major adverse cardiac events) were 0%.
+The Phase I portion of the ALLSTAR trial was a 14-patient, open-label, dose-escalation study that was conducted to evaluate the clinical safety of CAP-1002.
+Each patient received a single infusion of CAP-1002 into the coronary artery most closely associated with the territory of their MI, at a dose level of either 12.5 million or 25 million cells.
+The primary safety endpoints focused on the potential adverse effects of CAP-1002 delivery, including potential immunologic consequences of infusing cells that had originated from an unrelated donor.
+Enrollment was completed in October 2013.
+At one and 12 months following CAP-1002 infusion, event rates observed for each of the four pre-specified safety endpoints (acute myocarditis possibly attributable to CAP-1002; death due to ventricular tachycardia or ventricular fibrillation; sudden death; and major adverse cardiac events) were 0%.

-Preliminary 12-month magnetic resonance imaging (MRI) data collected revealed that those patients who would be eligible for randomization into the Phase II clinical study by virtue of dose and tissue type compatibility exhibited a reduction in infarct, or scar, size of 20.7% from baseline.
+Preliminary 12-month magnetic resonance imaging (MRI) data revealed that those Phase I patients who would be eligible for randomization into the Phase II clinical study by virtue of dose and tissue type compatibility exhibited a reduction in infarct, or scar, size of 20.7% from baseline.
 These data also indicated a 5.2% improvement in ejection fraction, a global measure of the heart's pumping ability, from baseline.
 Measurements of viable mass and regional function also showed quantifiable improvements.
 This Phase I study was funded in large part by a grant received from the National Institutes of Health, or NIH.

-In December 2013, we received notification from the National Heart Lung and Blood Institute, or the NHLBI, Gene and Cell Therapy Data Safety Monitoring Board that the 14-patient Phase I portion had met its safety endpoints and received clearance to begin the Phase II portion of ALLSTAR.
+In December 2013, the Gene and Cell Therapy Data Safety Monitoring Board of the National Heart Lung and Blood Institute, or the NHLBI, recommended that enrollment commence in the Phase II portion of ALLSTAR.

 We began enrollment of the ongoing Phase II ALLSTAR study in the first quarter of 2014.
 This randomized, double-blind, placebo-controlled trial is designed to determine if treatment with CAP-1002 can reduce scar size in patients who have suffered an MI.
-At the time of recruitment, patients are stratified into one of two cohorts according to the time since the occurrence of their MI (either 30-90 days post MI, or 90 days to one-year post MI).
+At the time of recruitment, patients are stratified into one of two cohorts according to the time since the occurrence of their MI event (either 30-90 days post MI, or 90 days to one-year post MI).
 As such, CAP-1002 is being evaluated in the setting of both acute MI, in which the scar has recently formed, and chronic MI, in which the scar is more established.
+Patients are randomized in a 2:1 ratio to receive an infusion of CAP-1002 (25 million cells) or placebo, respectively, into the coronary artery most closely associated with the territory of their MI.
 The trial is powered to detect a reduction in scar size as measured by MRI in both groups of patients at the one year follow-up.
 In addition to evaluating CAP-1002 according to changes in scar size, ALLSTAR will also evaluate CAP-1002 according to a variety of clinical and quality of life endpoints.